In and out

 Boss at the World Cup

 1954 - Andy Beattie managed Scotland as they lost 7-0 to Uruguay in a World Cup group game in Switzerland.
 This was the last game of his first spell in charge of the national side.
 Beattie had guested with the reds during the war, and later joined the backroom staff at Anfield after a successful management career.

 1997 – Midfielder Sheyi Ojo was born in Hemel Hempstead.
 He signed from MK Dons in November 2011 for a reported £2m.
-He has so far struck once in thirteen senior reds games since making his debut in January 2016, spending most of his time out on loan before moving permanently to Cardiff City in July 2022.
+He struck once in thirteen senior reds games since making his debut in January 2016, spending most of his time out on loan before moving permanently to Cardiff City in July 2022.